-LEO Africa collaborates in conjunction with the Marataba Park Manager and veterinary, who has many years of experience in the field.
-Each month, we set goals that need to be achieved according to the period of the year and priorities.
-The work that LEO Africa conducts together with our volunteers, allows the reserve maintenance team to focus on different tasks, having more time to dedicate to higher priorities.,
+Each month, our team and reserve management sets goals that need to be achieved according to the period of the year and priorities.
+The work that LEO Africa conducts together with our volunteers, allows the reserve maintenance team to focus on many other different tasks, having more time to dedicate to higher priorities.

 Reserve management in South Africa is a complex and evolving subject.
 It involves everything from ecology to road maintenance, from species reintroduction to alien plant removal.
 It also includes more difficult and emotionally-charged issues such as animal relocation.
 One of LEO's goals is to expose volunteers to the complicated subject of conservation in the 21st century.

-Birding in the Park
+Birding in the reserve

 Don't forget your binoculars if you are a keen birder!